- What is active listening?

-Smiling is one of our best tool to display positive emotions.
+Smiling is one of our best tools to display positive emotions.
 Use it generously during your active listening sessions.
 A smile can take the place of a short verbal affirmation in helping to diffuse any tension and ensure the speaker feels comfortable.

 Nodding is a helpful and supportive cue and can not only signal that you’re following along and even agreeing with your peer but can also make the discussion more natural by breaking the eye contact for a very short while.

 Avoiding distracted and distracting activities is a must.
-Don’t look at your phone, out of the window or at your watch.
+Don’t look at your phone, out of the window, or at your watch.
 This goes hand in hand with maintaining eye contact but goes beyond that – it’s very easy to seem distracted even when we aren’t.

 Active listening in a remote setting, such as a video call

-Much of the above can be still practised in a video call.
+Much of the above can be still practiced in a video call.
 Still, there’s a significant difference: the non-verbal feedback is often dampened because the two communicators seem further away from each other, and many times only their faces are visible.

 Understand what your face is communicating